 To the east of the ring plain lies the Taranaki hill country, comprising siltstones, sandstones and mudstones, known locally as papa.
 The topography of the hill country is steeply dissected and is prone to soil erosion and slipping, but can support both pastoral farming and commercial forestry when managed in accordance with the physical limitations of the land.

 The coastal terraces along the north and south Taranaki coast make up the third major landform feature of the region.
 The soils of these areas are among the most versatile and productive in the region but the combination of light, sandy soils and strong winds in some areas can lead to localised wind erosion.

-Figures from the 2013 census show the total population of Taranaki stands at 109,608, an increase of 5.3% over the 2006 census figure.
-In the previous census period (2001-2006) the population of the region increased by 1.2%.
-Taranaki’s population accounts for 2.6% of New Zealand’s total population.
+Figures from the 2018 census show the total population of Taranaki stands at 117,561, an increase of 7.3% over the 2013 census figure.
+Taranaki’s population accounts for 2.5% of New Zealand’s total population.

 Population changes have also varied within the region.
-The most notable feature has been the continued growth in the proportion of the population residing in the New Plymouth district, which contains 67.7% of the region’s population – up from 64.7% in 2001.
-Both Stratford and South Taranaki districts have experienced small population increases since 2006.
+The most notable feature has been the continued growth in the proportion of the population residing in the New Plymouth district, which contains 68.6% of the region’s population – up from 67.7% in 2013.
+Both Stratford and South Taranaki districts have also experienced population increases since 2013.